 - The treatment might damage the nerves that control the prostate, seminal vesicles, and the opening towards the bladder.

 - It can also stop semen from being made in the prostate gland.

 - The path through which the semen takes to exit from the body may be damaged.

 - Due to the absence of semen, the orgasm experienced would be a dry one.

-The Prostatectomy are of multiple ways – Such as
+There are multiple alternate therapies to Prostrate Surgery – Such as

 - Holmium Laser Enucleation of the prostate (HoLEP)

 - Role of Hormone Therapy in Prostate Cancer